TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FormProtection/Index.rst

       ) ) {
       // processes the data
    } else {
-      // no need to do anything here as the BE form protection will create a
+      // no need to do anything here as the backend form protection will create a
       // flash message for an invalid token
  }